Diophantine definability of nonnorms of cyclic extensions of global fields: Introduction

-is diophantine over $\QQ$, which is generalized to global fields with characteristic not $2$ in \cite{EM17}.
-In this paper, we generalize this further, proving the following theorem: \begin{thm} Let $\ell$ be an odd prime and suppose that $K$ is a global field with $\ch(K)\not=\ell$.
+In this paper, we prove the following theorem: \begin{thm} Let $\ell$ be an odd prime and suppose that $K$ is a global field with $\ch(K)\not=\ell$.
 Further suppose that $K$ contains a primitive $\ell$th root of unity.
 Then